Using Prompt Studio

 Updating the Prompt in the Pipeline

-Once you've tested the new prompt and decided you want to use it in your pipeline, click the Update button to replace the prompt in the pipeline with the one you've just tested in Prompt Studio.
+Once you've tested the new prompt and decided you want to use it in your pipeline, click the Update button to replace the prompt in the pipeline with the one you've just tested in Prompt Explorer.

 Comparing Pipelines